 'What is next then?'

-The following will attempt to prove that big creatures of a given size
+The following will attempt to prove that giant creatures of the dinosaurs

-could not have existed and functioned on the surface of the earth as we
+given size could not have existed and functioned on earth with some of its presently

-know it.
-A condition that could make it possible for them to exist, will
+physical parameters.
+A condition that could make it possible for them to exist,

-then be outlined and a hypothetical event which could have changed this
+will then be outlined and hypothetical events which could have changed these

-condition will be proposed.
-Last, but not least, a simple procedure
+parameters will be proposed.
+Last, but not least, a simple procedure that can

-that can be carried out by an informed reader to either prove or disprove
+be carried out by an informed reader to either prove or disprovethe suggested

 (See also under